lucidsoftware/lucid-programming-competition-2022/problems/FishCounting/description.md

 tuna:#

 ## Constraints
-Each input will contain a scrambled string consiting n fish where 1 <= n <=10000
+Each input will contain a scrambled string consisting n fish where 1 <= n <=10000

 ## Examples
 ### Input 1